dmerthe/empyric/docs/runcards.rst

     step interval: (minimum time between experiment steps; default = 0.1 seconds) save interval: (minimum time between data saves to file; default = 60 seconds) plot interval: (minimum time between plotting operations; default = 0.1 seconds)
+    end: (maximum run time of the experiment; default = infinity)

 The ``Instruments`` section is where you specify which instruments from Empyric's collection the experiment will use (see :ref:`instruments-section` for the full set of supported instruments).
 For each specification dictionary, the top level key is the name that you endow upon the instrument.
 Every instrument must have a unique name.
 The ``type`` is the type of instrument and the ``address`` is the properly formatted address of the instrument (something like "COM3" for a serial instrument at port 3 on a Windows machine).
 It is also possible to alter the instrument presets by assigning values to the corresponding variable names in the ``presets`` dictionary, as well as set the postsets in a similar way.
+Any additional entries are assumed to refer to adapter settings.
+For example, to change the baud rate of an instrument with a serial adapter to 19200, simply specify ```baud rate: 19200``.

 .. code-block:: yaml